-The Freelander had a relatively short lifespan – introduced in 1997 with production finishing in 2014, compare that to the Discovery (1989 - ) or even the Range Rover (1970 - ) and you’ll see that a 17-year production cycle isn’t that great.
+The Freelander had a relatively short lifespan – introduced in 1997 with production finishing in 2014, compare that to the Discovery (1989 - ) or even the Range Rover (1970 - ) and you’ll see that a 17-year production cycle is quite short when compared to its stablemates.

-Whatever the reasoning, Land Rover replaced the Freelander with the Discovery Sport, perhaps more as a branding exercise than anything else, and the latest Discovery Sport is everything that we’d want in an affordable Land Rover.
+Land Rover wanted to dominate the small SUV market, so the decision was made to replace the Freelander with the Discovery Sport, perhaps more as a branding exercise than anything else, and the latest Discovery Sport is everything that we’d want in an affordable Land Rover.

 The Disco Sport isn’t ‘all new’ – it uses the tried and tested chassis architecture from the Evoque, although it does have a brand-new rear suspension setup, to allow the Sport to squeeze an extra two seats in to the floor-space of the boot, making it a true 7-seater, with this in mind, the engineers at Land Rover have made the second row of seating capable of sliding – enormous amounts of legroom with the two rear seats flat, or enough legroom when configured as a 7-seater.